Quadratic-like dynamics of cubic polynomials: Proof of Theorem C

 \begin{lem} An immediately renormalizable polynomial of capture type cannot belong to a bounded potentially renormalizable component. \end{lem}

 \begin{proof} Let $f\in\Fc_\lambda, |\lambda|\le 1$, belong to a bounded potentially renormalizable component $\Wc_f=\Wc$.
-By Theorem~\ref{t:phd-info}, the component $\Wc$ is either of Siegel capture type or of queer type; by Corollary~\ref{c:bdd-stab}, the map $f$ is stable.
-Assume that $f$ is of capture type.
-Let $n$ be smallest number such that $f^{\circ n}(\om_2(f))\in K^*$; then by the above $n>1$.
+Assume that $f$ is of capture type and is immediately renormalizable.
 The set $K^*$ and all its pullbacks contain lots of repelling periodic points and their preimages (such points are dense in the corresponding quadratic-like Julia set $J^*$ and its pullbacks).
-Recall that $Q$ is the pullback of $K^*$ containing $\om_2(f)$.
-Obviously, we can choose two rays $R_x, R_y$ with arguments $\al$ and $\be$ landing at preperiodic points $x, y\in Q$ such that $f(x)=f(y)$ and $f(R_x)=f(R_y)$.
-The union $R_x\cup Q\cup R_y$ cuts the plane into two pieces denoted by $L$ and $T$.
+Obviously, we can choose two rays $R_x$, $R_y$ with arguments $\al$ and $\be$ landing at preperiodic points $x, y\in Q_f$ such that $f(x)=f(y)$ and $f(R_x)=f(R_y)$.
+The union $R_x\cup Q_f\cup R_y$ cuts the plane into two pieces denoted by $L$ and $T$.
 Assume that $K^*\subset L$.
 Since $f|_{K^*}$ is two-to-one, we may then assume that the arc $(\al, \be)\subset \uc=\R/\Z$ is of length $\frac23$ and contains all angles, whose rays are contained in $L$.

-Let us show that $Z=f^{\circ (n-1)}(Q)\subset T$ (observe that $f(Z)=K^*$).
-Indeed, otherwise $Z\subset L$.
-Choose a point $z\in Z$ such that $f(z)\in K^*$ is a repelling periodic point.
-Then $f(z)$ has three preimages in $L$: two of them in $K^*$ itself and the third one is $z\in Z$.
-Considering arguments of rays landing at these points we will find three distinct angles in $(\al, \be)$ which have the same image under the angle tripling map, a contradiction with $(\al, \be)$ mapping forward two-to-one.

-Thus, $Z=f^{\circ (n-1)}(Q)\subset T$.
-By Theorem 7.5.2 of \cite{bfmot12}, this implies that there exists a non-repelling periodic point of $f$ in $T$ such that its multiplier is not $1$.
-However, this contradicts Theorem~\ref{t:phd-info}.
-This completes the proof of the lemma. \end{proof}